 "A true adventure more erotic than any fantasy", says the tagline of the film.
-And truly, this loose adaptation of Anais Nin's autobiographic book "Henry and June" is precisely so fascinating and strange because all the events depicted in it are not some pigments of imagination of some porn writer, but actual events that really happened, except that many wouldn't even believe them hadn't they have been written and published based on the writer's diary.
-Director Philip Kaufman doesn't manage to recapture the heights of his best film "The Right Stuff", which is why the story seems rather overstretched, unsure and shaky at times, yet it would be really wrong to dismiss it just like that for it's wonderful cinematography that crafted a great mood and for the tantalizing Anais-Henry-June love triangle relationship.
+And truly, this loose adaptation of Anais Nin's autobiographic book "Henry and June" is precisely so fascinating and unusual because all the events depicted in it are not some pigments of imagination of some erotic writer, but actual events that really happened, except that many wouldn't even believe them if they were not written and published based on the writer's diary.
+Director Philip Kaufman does not manage to recapture the heights of his best film "The Right Stuff", which is why the story seems rather overstretched, unsure and shaky at times, yet it would be really wrong to dismiss it just like that for its wonderful cinematography that crafted a great mood and for the tantalizing Anais-Henry-June love triangle relationship.

-Anais' (fantastic Maria de Medeiros, a very underemployed actress) relationship to Henry Miller is full of contrasts: since she is timid and conservative, she is somehow strangely fascinated by his wild love life which causes a shift in her character and liberates her, yet she somehow gets in the end quickly tired of it.
-There is a scene that perfectly sums up her feeling: Henry begs some stranger on the street to give him some money and she can't watch him sink so low so she intervenes, says: "I'll give you some money!" and does in an almost motherly caring way.
-He is thankful but immediately just enters a building which turns up to be a brothel and goes upstairs with two naked girls.
-Anais sees that and is annoyed, yet can't bring herself to hate him.
+Anais' (fantastic Maria de Medeiros, a very underrated actress) relationship to Henry Miller is full of contrasts: since she is timid and conservative, she is somehow strangely fascinated by his wild love life which causes a shift in her character and liberates her, yet she somehow gets in the end quickly tired of it.
+There is a scene that perfectly sums up her feeling: Henry begs some stranger on the street to give him some money and she cannot watch him sink so low, so she intervenes, says: "I'll give you some money!", and does in an almost motherly caring way.
+He is thankful, but immediately just enters a building which turns up to be a brothel and goes upstairs with two naked girls.
+Anais sees this and is annoyed, yet cannot bring herself to hate him.
 The reoccurring theme of the film, revolving around the courage to live life freely without limitations, is neatly incorporated into the story full of erotic sequences, but done with taste and intelligence: not good enough to be great, but too good to be forgotten, "Henry & June" is a dreamy film that works on a subconscious level and burns slowly, whereas Fred Ward and Medeiros are phenomenal in their roles, naturally portraying two people on a same wave length.
 Precisely because of the authentic feel, the film seems interesting even at boring moments.